tainstr/misura.doc/glossary.rst

     Head Morphing
     Measurement Head Morphing
     Instrument Initialization
         The process of configuring the measuring instrument to make a specific kind of measurement.
 This involves many software controllers setup and moving parts.

+    Loaded
+    Loaded Dataset
+    Loaded Datasets
+        A loaded dataset is currently loaded into the application memory.
+It can be plotted and used as the input for any data processing step.
+Opposite of :term:`Available Dataset`.

+    Available
+    Available Dataset
+    Available Datasets
+        An available dataset is not loaded into the application memory, but exists on the output file containing test data (it is *available for loading*).
+They are usually filtered out from the :ref:`navigator` and are not visible in data processing steps.
+An available dataset can be easily loaded through the use of :ref:`navigator`.